julienvollering/MIAmaxent/README.md

 selection of variables by nested model comparison, and flexible model evaluation and projection.
-It follows principles based on the maximum-likelihood interpretation of maximum entropy modeling (Halvorsen et al., 2015), and implements maximum entropy models as infinitely-weighted logistic regressions (Fithian & Hastie, 2013).
+It follows principles based on the maximum-likelihood interpretation of maximum entropy modeling (Halvorsen et al., 2015), and uses infinitely-weighted logistic regression for model fitting.
+(Fithian & Hastie, 2013).

 **MIAmaxent** is intended primarily for maximum entropy distribution modeling (Phillips et al., 2006; Phillips et al., 2017), but provides an